kavnish/kavnish.github.io/pages/timeline.md

 **2023-07-01**

-`People say music bring back memories just like fragnances do sometime, exploring ways to create nostalgic mixes for 50M+ users efficiently.`
+`People say music bring back memories just like fragrances do sometime, exploring ways to create nostalgic mixes for 50M+ users efficiently.`

 `I am so into chrome extensions now that I have an extension to manage manage extensions better.`